Prophet60191/jarvis/README.md

 - Adjust `JARVIS_ENERGY_THRESHOLD` in configuration
 - Test microphone with system settings

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Inspired by Tony Stark's Jarvis from the Marvel Cinematic Universe
 - Built with [Ollama](https://ollama.ai) for local LLM inference
 - Uses [LangChain](https://langchain.com) for AI tool integration
-- Speech recognition powered by Google Speech Recognition API
+- Speech recognition powered by OpenAI Whisper (Faster-Whisper implementation)

----
+- Text-to-speech using Apple's native system voices

-**"Sometimes you gotta run before you can walk."** - Tony Stark
+"Sometimes you gotta run before you can walk." - Tony Stark